Information for Prospective Students to CASR

 About UCF and Orlando.
 UCF has over 70,000 students and is the nation’s largest public university in student enrollment.
 UCF is classified as one of the R1 doctoral universities, which indicates highest level of research activities in the nation.
 Located in Orlando, Florida, UCF is at the center of Florida High Tech Corridor with an excellent industrial base in telecommunications, energy, computer systems, semiconductors, defense, space, lasers, simulation, software and the world-renowned entertainment/theme park industry.
 Exceptional weather, easy access to the seashore, one of the largest convention centers in the nation and an international airport that is among the world’s best are just a few features that make the UCF/Orlando area ideal.

-Prospective Students.
+Prospective Graduate Students.
 Research areas include but are not limited to: Computer Architecture, Secure Processor Architecture, ML/AI Hardware Security, System Security, Energy-efficient and high-performance computing.
 All positions will be fully-funded with a salary that covers living expenses, together with health insurance and tuition waivers.
 Prospective students are expected to have the following qualifications:

 - Strong motivation in working on cutting-edge research problems.